ParkerTenBroeck/COSC_3P32/obsidian/submission.md

 ## q6
 included with this submission is a rust project that will run as a webserver for this project

+you can either run it locally or you can use the online demo we have running

-to run the project you will need rust installed see https://www.rust-lang.org/tools/install
+to run the project locally you will need rust installed see https://www.rust-lang.org/tools/install and then you can use `cargo run` within the projects directory

 below is example output of the program:
 ![[Pasted image 20240430211549.png]]